Ferrocene

 The Ferrocene logo.
 A ball between two planes.
 The name ferrocene next to it.

-Ferrocene will provide a qualified Rust compiler tool chain.
-With this, Ferrous Systems will make Rust a first-class language for mission-critical and functional safety systems.
+Ferrocene is an open source qualified Rust compiler toolchain.
+With this, Ferrous Systems invested its decade of Rust experience to make Rust a first-class language for mission-critical and functional safety systems.

 Stay up to date